CIT presses CBP on the IEEPA refund gap: CAPE Phase 2 and the final-liquidation problem

 A court-ordered Phase 2 deadline.
 The court has leverage to convert CBP's open-ended "future phase" into a date-certain rollout.
 That would be the cleanest fix for the informal entry problem because it would push the work back into ACE rather than into the protest queue.

 A class-style or universe-defined operational order.
-The court could order CBP to identify finally liquidated IEEPA-coded entries from its own data and refund them without requiring importer initiation.
+The court could order CBP to identify finally-liquidated IEEPA-coded entries from its own data and refund them without requiring importer initiation.
 Several recent orders read as building the predicate for that move.

 A narrower administrative carveout for informal entries specifically.
-This is the most surgical option and the most consistent with the court's stated focus, but it would leave finally liquidated formal entries on the litigation track.
+This is the most surgical option and the most consistent with the court's stated focus, but it would leave finally-liquidated formal entries on the litigation track.

 What changes for refund strategy